 Micronutrients: Electrolytes, Vitamins, and Trace Elements

 - Essential vitamins are provided as an additive to TPN.
-They are commonly known as Infuvite, which is a multivitamin solution made for intravenous administration.
+They are available as a multivitamin solution created for intravenous administration.

-- Trace elements (zinc, copper, manganese, selenium, and sometimes chromium) are added based on daily needs.
+- Trace elements (zinc, copper, manganese, and selenium) are added based on daily needs.

 - In most cases, each daily TPN bag will contain the following amounts of electrolytes per liter of solution:

 - Calcium (Ca): 5 – 15 mEq/day

 - Phosphorus (Phos): 15 – 30 mM/day

 *Exact amounts will vary from patient to patient based on laboratory response.